Blog

 Using an ORM framework isn't enough to prevent you from attacks like SQL injections.
 You have to use the framework with good practices and avoid bad code.

-There is some (quick) highlights about good and bad practices using Entity Framework Core 2.0.
+Here are some (quick) highlights about good and bad practices using Entity Framework Core 2.0.

 Using the FromSql()

-Bad practice : use string concatenation
+Bad practice: using string concatenation

-Good practice : use string interpolation
+Good practice: using string interpolation

 Using the ToSql()

-With the ToSql(), be careful about overload
+With ToSql(), be careful about overloads

 static class Program